HOAS — Navigation redesign through user research & information architecture

 Approach

-• Planning and conducting remote usability testing in Finnish and English
+Planned and conducted remote usability testing in Finnish and English: Testing focused on realistic navigation tasks

 The UI layouts and clickable prototype used in testing were produced by UX/UI Designer Samuli Kemppi, based on the navigation structure I defined.